wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-06-20-57-56.png) 10:28

-Based on the documentation we can see that `_.clone(value)` creates a shallow clone of a value.
+Based on the documentation you can see that `_.clone(value)` creates a shallow clone of a value.

 The documentation also provides an example of how to use the method.
 You would use it by calling  `_.`, which is where all the lodash methods live, and then calling `.clone()`.

 That will just do a high level clone like we did with the spread operator earlier, so there is not much value in that.

 There is another method called `_.cloneDeep`.